 Company founder Andy Allan was also a volunteer mapper for OpenStreetMap before he started creating maps, so it’s also important to him to create maps for contributors that show all of their efforts in the best light.

-We provide careful curation of the data, to highlight the useful information added by mappers that might otherwise be overlooked.
+Here at Thunderforest, we provide careful curation of the data, to highlight the useful information added by mappers that might otherwise be overlooked.